Here All Night: Composition

 Lyrically, Lovato called the track "a breakup song I wrote by channeling a character, and it was so freeing to step into someone else's story".
 Carl Smith of the Official Charts Company dubbed it an "unapologetic dance-pop banger".
 Rolling Stone writer Emily Zemler described "Here All Night" as an uptempo, dance-ready track produced by Zhone.
 Built around a pulsating electronic beat, the song features lyrics such as "Begging for the bass 'til it's hitting me right / Sweatin' on the dance floor under the lights / To get over you / I'll be here all night".
 The track runs for 2 minutes and 56 seconds.

 Critical reception

 Vulture contributor Alejandra Gularte described "Here All Night" as a high-energy, danceable track, noting that along with Lovato's previous single "Fast", it signals no plans of slowing down in her new era.

+Live performances

+Lovato first performed "Here All Night" as part of Live from Roku City, an interactive virtual building featured on the Roku screensaver.
+The performance, directed by Hannah Lux Davis, also included a cover of Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)" (1987).
+On October 22, 2025, Lovato performed the track along with a medley of Lady Gaga's "Disease" and "Perfect Celebrity" on BBC Radio 1's Live Lounge.
+The song was also featured on the setlist for Lovato's One Night Only at the Palladium concert.